 ATO Interest Charges Are Now Non-Deductible: What Your Business Needs to Know

-If your business has ever dealt with late tax payments or general interest charges from the Australian Taxation Office (ATO), there’s an important change you need to be aware of.
+If your business has ever dealt with late tax payments or general interest charges from the Australian Taxation Office, there is an important change you need to be aware of.
 As of legislation passed in 2023 and effective from 1 July 2025, you can no longer claim a tax deduction for ATO interest charges.

 This change has significant implications for how businesses handle tax debts, manage cash flow, and structure their financial reporting.
-At Trinity Accounting Practice, we’re here to break down what this new rule means, how it affects your tax planning, and what you can do to reduce its impact.
+At Trinity Accounting Practice, we are here to break down what this new rule means, how it affects your tax planning, and what you can do to reduce its impact.

 When your business pays its tax obligations late, the ATO charges interest on the unpaid amount.
 These charges include:

-- Shortfall Interest Charge (SIC) – charged when there’s a discrepancy between what you paid and what you should have paid
+- Shortfall Interest Charge (SIC): Charged when there is a discrepancy between what you paid and what you should have paid

 Historically, businesses could treat these charges as a tax-deductible expense, which reduced their overall tax payable.
-That’s now changing.
+That is now changing.

 Under the updated rules, from 1 July 2025 onwards, ATO interest charges will no longer be tax deductible for businesses.
 This means: